of NSW (5.3 million hectares) was impacted by the bushfires by 28 January 2020, including more than 2.7 million hectares of national park.

-As part of this, the Department of Regional NSW is rolling out targeted initiatives and investments to support recovery, generate jobs, and build more resilient communities and industries in the regions most impacted by the devastating 2019/20 bushfires.
+Responding urgently to changing circumstances ensured NSW communities had safe foundations to rebuild and heal.
+Targeted initiatives and investments helped to support recovery, generate jobs and build more resilient communities and industries in the regions most impacted.